-The following is a description of the material U.S. federal income tax consequences relating to the acquisition, ownership and disposition of our common shares or Pre-Funded Warrants by a U.S. Holder (defined below), but it does not purport to be a comprehensive description of all tax considerations that may be relevant to a particular person's decision to acquire the common shares or Pre-Funded Warrants.
-This discussion addresses only the U.S. federal income tax consequences to U.S. Holders that are initial purchasers of our common shares or Pre-Funded Warrants and that will hold such common shares or Pre-Funded Warrants as capital assets for U.S. federal income tax purposes.
+The following is a description of the material U.S. federal income tax consequences relating to the acquisition, ownership and disposition of our common shares by a U.S. Holder (defined below), but it does not purport to be a comprehensive description of all tax considerations that may be relevant to a particular person's decision to acquire the common shares.
+This discussion addresses only the U.S. federal income tax consequences to U.S. Holders that are initial purchasers of our common shares and that will hold such common shares as capital assets for U.S. federal income tax purposes.
 In addition, it does not describe all of the tax consequences that may be relevant in light of a U.S. Holder's particular circumstances, including alternative minimum tax consequences, the potential application of the provisions of the Internal Revenue Code of 1986, as amended (the "Code"), known as the Medicare contribution tax (except as explicitly provided below under "Net investment income tax") and tax consequences applicable to U.S. Holders subject to special rules, including, without limitation:

-- banks, certain financial institutions and insurance companies; - brokers, dealers or traders in securities or persons who use a mark-to-market method of tax accounting; - persons holding common shares or Pre-Funded Warrants as part of a straddle, wash sale, or conversion transaction or persons entering into a constructive sale with respect to the common shares or Pre-Funded Warrants; - persons whose functional currency for U.S. federal income tax purposes is not the U.S. dollar; - entities classified as partnerships for U.S. federal income tax purposes and other pass-through entities, and investors in such pass-through entities; - tax-exempt entities, including an "individual retirement account" or "Roth IRA"; - persons that own or are deemed to own ten percent or more of the vote or value of our shares; - persons who acquired our common shares or Pre-Funded Warrants pursuant to the exercise of an employee stock option or otherwise as compensation; or - persons holding common shares or Pre-Funded Warrants in connection with a trade or business conducted outside of the United States.
+- banks, certain financial institutions and insurance companies; - brokers, dealers or traders in securities or persons who use a mark-to-market method of tax accounting; - persons holding common shares as part of a straddle, wash sale, or conversion transaction or persons entering into a constructive sale with respect to the common shares; - persons whose functional currency for U.S. federal income tax purposes is not the U.S. dollar; - entities classified as partnerships for U.S. federal income tax purposes and other pass-through entities, and investors in such pass-through entities; - tax-exempt entities, including an "individual retirement account" or "Roth IRA"; - persons that own or are deemed to own ten percent or more of the vote or value of our shares; - persons who acquired our common shares pursuant to the exercise of an employee stock option or otherwise as compensation; or - persons holding common shares in connection with a trade or business conducted outside of the United States.

-If an entity that is classified as a partnership for U.S. federal income tax purposes holds common shares or Pre-Funded Warrants, the U.S. federal income tax treatment of a partner will generally depend on the status of the partner and the activities of the partnership.
-Partnerships or other pass-through entities holding common shares or Pre-Funded Warrants and partners in such partnerships or other pass-through entities should consult their tax advisers as to their particular U.S. federal income tax consequences of holding and disposing of the common shares or Pre-Funded Warrants through a partnership or other pass-through entity, as applicable.
+If an entity that is classified as a partnership for U.S. federal income tax purposes holds common shares, the U.S. federal income tax treatment of a partner will generally depend on the status of the partner and the activities of the partnership.
+Partnerships or other pass-through entities holding common shares and partners in such partnerships or other pass-through entities should consult their tax advisers as to their particular U.S. federal income tax consequences of holding and disposing of the common shares through a partnership or other pass-through entity, as applicable.